TonyBUK/AoC/2022/Day05/readme.md

 This would print out the crate contents, and let you compare it to your input data.

+If this proves too tricky, given the stacks are actually quite a small part of the input, there's no shame in even hard coding it.
+Just be aware this will somewhat limit how flexible your solution is.

 Moving on, the next part of the task is to process a move command.
 Most of this will be common with Part 2.

     FOR each Move